Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 #### Relationships

-Filter chains **must** be linked to a service or route, and as of this writing, the relationship is one-to-one:
+Filter Chains **must** be linked to a Service or Route, and as of this writing, the relationship is one-to-one:

-* a service or route may only be linked to a single filter chain
+* a Service or Route may only be linked to a single Filter Chain
-* a filter chain may only be linked to a single service or route
+* a Filter Chain may only be linked to a single Service or Route

 ## Filter execution behavior

 The filter execution plan for a given request is determined during the `access` phase, after Lua plugins execution.
-If the Service entity for the request is linked to a filter chain, the filters are executed.
-If the Route entity that was matched to the request is linked to a filter chain, its filters are _also_ executed, concatenating the list of filters from the matched Service and Route filter chains to produce the final execution plan.
-You can inspect the full filter execution plan for a given route via the Admin API, through the endpoint `/routes/{route name or id}/filters/enabled`.
+If the Service entity for the request is linked to a Filter Chain, the filters are executed.
+If the Route entity that was matched to the request is linked to a Filter Chain, its filters are _also_ executed, concatenating the list of filters from the matched Service and Route Filter Chains to produce the final execution plan.
+You can inspect the full filter execution plan for a given Route via the Admin API, through the endpoint `/routes/{route name or id}/filters/enabled`.

 Filters are always executed in the order in which they are defined in the filter chain.
-The same filter may appear in the execution plan multiple times, either coming from the Service and Route chains, or even within the same filter chain.
+The same filter may appear in the execution plan multiple times, either coming from the Service and Route chains, or even within the same Filter Chain.
 Each entry will execute with its own configuration.

 ### Can Lua plugins and Proxy-Wasm filters be used at the same time?

-Yes -- Keep in mind though that Lua plugins are executed earlier in the request lifecycle, **before** filter chain linkage is assessed.
+Yes -- Keep in mind though that Lua plugins are executed earlier in the request lifecycle, **before** Filter Chain linkage is assessed.
 So, if a Lua plugin terminates the request early during the `access` phase, no Proxy-Wasm filters will be executed.